anic17/Batch-Antivirus/README.md

 ## Is Batch Antivirus good enough to use as a regular antivirus?

 Sadly, the answer is no. Batch Antivirus contains a small database (192k hashes).
 Although it may seem like it's a lot, the fact that new malware is appearing makes it very difficult to be up-to-date with the latest definitions.
-Batch Antivirus can do a great job monitoring files, but if you really want a safe system you need to use another antivirus solution.
+Batch Antivirus can do a great job monitoring files, but if you want a safe system you need to use another antivirus solution.
 Think of Batch Antivirus as an extra protection layer.

-## Does Batch Antivirus needs to be installed?
+## Does Batch Antivirus need to be installed?

 No, Batch Antivirus can be used portably.
-Real time protection relies on folder changing and not on kernel drivers.
-Although it's not needed, it is recommended to run real-time protection (`RealTimeProtection.bat`) and drive scanner (`BAV.bat`) with administrator privileges to scan system files.
+Real-time protection relies on folder changing and not on kernel drivers.
+Although it's not needed, it is recommended to run real-time protection (`RealTimeProtection.bat`) and the drive scanner (`BAV.bat`) with administrator privileges to scan system files.

-If you're willing to have a better security, consider adding Batch Antivirus as an autorun with [`BAVAutorun.bat`](https://github.com/anic17/Batch-Antivirus/blob/master/BAVAutorun.bat) and selection option 3 (shell).
+If you're willing to have better security, consider adding Batch Antivirus as an autorun with [`BAVAutorun.bat`](https://github.com/anic17/Batch-Antivirus/blob/master/BAVAutorun.bat) and selection option 3 (shell).
 Setting Batch Antivirus as your shell will run the protection before any other startup program.

 ## Why is scanning so slow?

-Drive scanning is slow because of the slow nature of batch of launchng new processes.
+Drive scanning is slow because of the slow nature of batch of launching new processes.
 Nonetheless, it has been optimized when scanning folders in real-time protection.

 ## Does web protection register websites I visit?